grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

     }
     ```

-3. And then use `discovery.relabel.specific_pods.targets` as a target for `pyroscope.scrape` block.
+3. Use `discovery.relabel.specific_pods.targets` as a target for `pyroscope.scrape` block.

     ```river
         pyroscope.scrape "scrape_job_name" {